nicolehao34/nicolehao34.github.io/_posts/2025-05-25-NeuroSymbolic-AI.md

 ### Natural Language Processing (NLP)

-- Helps tackle semantic ambiguities and enhancing language understanding.
+- NSAI can help tackle semantic ambiguities and enhancing language understanding for machines.

 - Example: [ProSLM](https://arxiv.org/abs/2409.11589).
 A very recent framework, published in 2024, it enhances the robustness and explainability of large language models (LLMs) in domain-specific (e.g. telecommunications, clean energy, healthcare) question-answering tasks by integrating symbolic reasoning with neural language models.
 See the diagram below for the framework's workflow.